Northshore Fire Protection District

 so there is strong inter-agency cooperation between the district, CALFIRE, and the U.S. Forest Service.

-.
-There are approximately 20 volunteer firefighters among the various stations.
+There are volunteer firefighters among the various stations.

 The district currently staffs 3 ALS ambulances 24/7